 download attribute after the

 href attribute.
-Line 134 should now look like this:
+The line in your sample HTML code for website design should now look like this:

 <div class="col-sm-4"><a href="assets/cv/my-resume.docx" download class="btn btn-primary btn-filled btn-block">Download CV</a></div>